Schedule Your Free Consultation With A Professional Landscape Designer!

 Mesquite Landscaping can help you determine which plants are best suited to the needs of your property and your personal aesthetic preferences.

-Although there are a large number of succulent species, some of the most popular choices for Arizona include the Agave plant and the Aloe plant.
+Although there are many succulent species, some of the most popular choices for Arizona include the Agave plant and the Aloe plant.

 Shrubs, Grasses and Groundcover

-These types of landscaping plants vary from flowering shrubs to types of decorative grasses.
+These types of desert landscaping plants vary from flowering shrubs to types of decorative grasses.